 Discernment counseling is a great pre-therapy option for mixed agenda couples, in which one partner is leaning towards ending the relationship, while the other partner is leaning towards working on the relationship.
 Discernment counseling is not couples therapy; in fact, it is designed to avoid half-hearted (and therefore ineffective) couples therapy.

-As a member of the DRI Alliance for Marriage and Divorce Professionals, I am trained to offer discernment counseling.
-I work with couples between 1-5 sessions to help the couple gain clarity and confidence about how to proceed with their relationship.
-At the end of the discernment process, the couple will have either decided to end the relationship and move towards divorce or proceed toward a genuine, all out, six month effort at couples therapy.
+I work with couples between 1-5 sessions to help gain clarity and confidence about how to proceed with their relationship.
+At the end of the discernment process, partners will have either decided to end the relationship and move towards divorce or proceed toward a genuine, all out, six month effort at relationship therapy.
 In rare cases, a couple may decided to continue on as they were, but with an increased sense of peace about this path.

 Discernment counseling follows a more structured path than typical therapy, following the approach developed by internationally recognized marriage expert William J. Doherty, Ph.D.

 Make an Appointment